gcocatre/APEv2/README.md

   -b F=P    set binary tag item with field name F, with the contents of file P;
             P must be a valid path to the file

-  -d F=P    dump value of tag item with field name F into file P; P may be a
+  -d F[=P]  dump value of tag item with field name F into file P; P may be a
             filename, or '-' to dump to STDOUT.
 This parameter may be used with any type of field (artwork, binary or text), and can only be used on its own.
-When dumping artwork, APEv2 will automatically append the correct file extension, if the provided filename (P) ends with a dot ('.').
+If only '-d F' is provided, the internal filename for that field will be used.
 ```

 ## Output Formatting Parameters: